 Cystic fibrosis is a genetic disease that mostly affects the lungs and digestive system.
 It results from a fault in a particular gene.
 As a result, the mucus produced by the lungs and intestines to be thick and sticky.

-Cystic fibrosis is a recessive genetic disorder, meaning that both parents must carry the faulty cystic fibrosis gene for the disease to be passed to their child.
+Both parents must carry the faulty cystic fibrosis gene for the disease to be passed to their child.

 Cystic fibrosis is usually detected in newborn babies through a neonatal screening test, known as the heel prick test.